-However, thousands have reported serious complications linked to the Mirena IUD.
-For many women, the side effects are so severe they must undergo surgery to remove the device.
-Some women have become infertile as a result.
-Despite these serious complications, the FDA has not yet issued a Mirena recall.
+For many women, the side effects are so severe they must undergo surgery to remove the device or implant shunts to relieve headaches.
+Some have also become infertile.
+Despite these complications, the FDA has not yet issued a Mirena recall.

-If you or a loved one suffered complications caused by a Mirena IUD device, it is your right to learn about your legal options.
+If you or a family member suffered complications caused by a Mirena IUD device, it is your right to learn about your legal options.
 Contact us today to speak with a lawyer.

-The FDA has reprimanded Bayer for failing to disclose safety risks of Mirena.
-However, the FDA has not yet issued a Mirena recall.
-Experts fear that, without a Mirena recall, many more women will suffer serious complications.
-This will only increase the claims against Bayer.
+The FDA previously reprimanded Bayer for failing to disclose safety risks of Mirena in their marketing.
+However, the agency has not yet issued a Mirena recall.
+Experts fear that without regulation, many more women will suffer injury.

-For more information on the Mirena IUD -- side effects, warnings and legal action, or to speak with a lawyer -- contact us today.
+For more information on the warnings, side effects and litigation related to the Mirena IUD, or to speak with a lawyer, contact us today.
 We are available 24 hours a day to provide help.